strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 author: jakub_scholz
 ---

-Strimzi supports providing access to Apache Kafka using load balancers.
+Strimzi supports accessing Apache Kafka using load balancers.
 We already have a [full blog post](https://strimzi.io/2019/05/13/accessing-kafka-part-4.html) dedicated to load balancers.
 But when running Strimzi on Amazon AWS, it will by default use the so called _Classic Load Balancers_.
 A lot of users seem to be asking about using the newer _Network Load Balancers_ with Strimzi and Kafka.
-So in this blog post we will have a look whether and how Strimzi could work with Network load balancers.
+So in this blog post we will look at whether and how Strimzi could work with Network load balancers.

 <!--more-->

 ## Network Load Balancers

-Amazon AWS supports currently three different types of load balancers:
+Amazon AWS currently supports three different types of load balancers:
 * Classic Load Balancers
 * Application Load Balancers
 * and Network Load Balancers (NLB)

-Application load balancer is Layer 7 load balancer and is best suited for load balancing HTTP and HTTPS traffic.
+The Application Load Balancer is a Layer 7 load balancer and is best suited for HTTP and HTTPS traffic.
-That makes is not suitable for use with Apache Kafka.
+That makes it unsuitable for use with Apache Kafka.
-But both Classic and Network load balancers are Layer 4 load balancers (Classic load balancer supports also some Layer 7 load balancing of HTTP / HTTPS) which are well suited for load balancing TCP connections including those from Apache Kafka clients.
+Both Classic and Network Load Balancers are Layer 4 load balancers (Classic load balancer supports also some Layer 7 load balancing of HTTP / HTTPS) which are well suited for load balancing TCP connections including those from Apache Kafka clients.

 Network load balancer was added to Amazon AWS only later and has some additional features which are not supported by the older Classic load balancer.
 For example: